julie-ng/cloud-architecture-review/content/questions/networking-model.md

 ---
 title: What is your networking model?
-description: Azure CNI vs Kubenet blah blah blah.
-Longer helping text if people don't understand what this means.
+description: Azure CNI vs Kubenet...longer helping text if people don't understand what this question means.
 type: radio
 options:
 - path: 'networking/azure-cni'